 Your food exploration in Beijing will be started at Jinfang Huimin Restaurant, which is located at the end of Ciqikou Street and enjoys a very good reputation in Beijing.
 Tanghuoshao (baked sweeten wheaten cake), aiwowo (glutinous rice ball), matuan (fried glutinous rice balls with sesame), yipin shaobing (sesame seed cake), and shijin yuanxiao (assorted glue pudding) are favored specialties of the restaurant, attracting many food lovers every day.

-After the first experience of local snack, head to the Goldfish Pool Hutong where you could enjoy a break from being a tourist and experience the real daily life of Beijing.
+After the first experience of local snacks, head to the Goldfish Pool Hutong where you could enjoy a break from being a tourist and experience the real daily life of Beijing.

-Bingtang hulu (candied haw in a stick) is also regarded as one of the signature snacks found on most streets in Beijing.
+Bingtang Hulu (candied haw in a stick) - one of the signature snacks in Beijing

-In the tour, your informative guides will share their expertise of local customs, eclectic folklore and authentic Beijing specialties with you.
+During the tour, your informative guides will share their expertise in local customs, eclectic folklore, and authentic Beijing specialties with you.

-As the start of the Silk Road, Xi'an is a wildly popular tourist destination filled with history, and its featured snacks just as well-known as its historical heritages.
+Since the start of the Silk Road, Xi'an is a wildly popular tourist destination filled with history, and its featured snacks are just as well-known as its historical heritage.
 And, if you want to blend in with the locals, you can visit a local family and interact with them.

-In addition, a visit to a Muslin family will enable you to get a better understanding of the Muslin community.
+In addition, a visit to a Muslim family will enable you to get a better understanding of the Muslim community.
 You may walk through narrow allies to the host house, prepare the meals with them, join in their family events, and hear their memorable stories.

 As the biggest and most incredible city in mainland China, Shanghai has a good variety of delicious food.
 Although Shanghai's surgery cuisine is not so crowd-pleasing, many people still speak highly of its snacks.
 Here, you can grab a bite to eat at any time!

 Walking from Yu Garden to the famed Nanxiang Mantou Restaurant just costs you a few minutes.
-This restaurant is exclusively selling xiaolongbao (steamed bun) that is famous for its moderate thick skin, plenty stuffing and gravy.
-Traditionally, xiaolongbao is filled with pork, but Nanxiang's modern innovative crab roefilling ismore characteristic and popular among diners.
+This restaurant is exclusively selling xiaolongbao (steamed bun) which is famous for its moderate thick skin, plenty of stuffing, and gravy.
+Traditionally, xiaolongbao is filled with pork, but Nanxiang's modern innovative crab roe filling is more characteristic and popular among diners.

-Xiekehuang (crab shell cake) in Lubolang Restaurant is another highlight in the tour.
-The name is inspired by its brown yellow color appearance that looks like a cooked crab shell.
-With sesames sprinkled on it, xiekehuang tastes salty or sweet.
-The salty one is made of shallot oil, fresh pork, minced crab meat or peeled prawns; while the sweet one is filled with sugar, roses, sweetened bean paste or Chinese date paste.
+Xiekehuang (crab shell cake) in Lubolang Restaurant is another highlight of the tour.
+The name is inspired by its brown-yellow color appearance which looks like a cooked crab shell.
+With sesame sprinkled on it, xiekehuang tastes salty or sweet.
+The salty one is made of shallot oil, fresh pork, minced crab meat, or peeled prawns; while the sweet one is filled with sugar, roses, sweetened bean paste, or Chinese date paste.

 With a very long history, Chengdu snacks are popular and own several notable features.
-Their unique colors, smells, shapes and tastes are impressive for foodies.
-Chengdu was named as "the City of Gastronomy" by UNESCO in 2010, being the perfect place to fulfill your appetite.
+Their unique colors, smells, shapes, and tastes are impressive for foodies.
+Chengdu was named as "the City of Gastronomy" by UNESCO in 2010, is the perfect place to fulfill your appetite.

 "You can walk into a restaurant and order Chaoshou without making a sound.
 Cross your arms and they will understand exactly what you want." - Peter Hessler (correspondent for The New Yorker)

-From the stalls on the road to the world-class restaurant (for example, Michelin starred restaurants), Hong Kong is a fairyland for food fans.
-So, don't wait to graze around Hong Kong for a really experience!
+From the stalls on the road to the world-class restaurant (for example, Michelin-starred restaurants), Hong Kong is a fairyland for food fans.
+So, don't wait to graze around Hong Kong for a real experience!

 After finishing the tour to the local markets, your food tour guide will lead you to have a leisure afternoon tea at Tsui Wah Restaurant, one of the best and busiest restaurants in Hong Kong.
-The must-eat for your Hong Kong style afternoon tea is zhuzaibao (crispy bun).
-Each fresh baked zhuzaibao is cut in half, toasting the surface and keeping soft inside, coated with thick butter and condensed milk.
-It has an inseparable BFF - yuanyang (Hong Kong style milk tea) that is usually made of a mix of black tea, evaporated milk and sugar.
+The must-eat for your Hong Kong-style afternoon tea is zhuzaibao (crispy bun).
+Each freshly baked zhuzaibao is cut in half, toasting the surface and keeping soft inside, coated with thick butter and condensed milk.
+It has an inseparable BFF - yuanyang (Hong Kong-style milk tea) which is usually made of a mix of black tea, evaporated milk, and sugar.

-Besides, sugar cane juice & sugar cane pudding at Kung Lee Herbal Tea Shop, egg tart at Tai Cheong Bakery, egg waffles in Uncle Fong Bakery, deep fried fishballs at Chee Kei Noodle Restaurant, and many other snacks are highly recommended in Hong Kong.
+Besides, sugar cane juice & sugar cane pudding at Kung Lee Herbal Tea Shop, egg tart at Tai Cheong Bakery, egg waffles in Uncle Fong Bakery, and deeply fried fishballs at Chee Kei Noodle Restaurant, and many other snacks are highly recommended in Hong Kong.